James Steele (British Army officer): Second World War

 In July 1939, Steele was posted to the mobilization branch of the War Office Staff.
 He signed the executive signal for the mobilization of the army.
 He was promoted to brigadier on 8 November 1939 and took over command of the 132nd Infantry Brigade in November 1939.
 He served in France and Belgium in 1940 and was awarded the Distinguished Service Order (DSO) for his part in the engagement on the River Escaut and the subsequent withdrawal to Dunkirk.

 Promoted to the acting rank of major-general on 15 February 1941, he became General Officer Commanding (GOC) of the 59th (Staffordshire) Infantry Division, a second line TA formation.
 His major-general's rank was made temporary on 15 February 1942.
 Made an acting lieutenant-general on 8 April 1942, he commanded II Corps until September when he became Deputy Chief of Staff for Middle East Command in 1942.
 He returned to England and was then appointed Director of Staff Duties at the War Office in 1943, and was made a Companion of the Order of the Bath (CB) on 14 October 1943.
 He was promoted to major general on 20 September 1944 (with seniority backdated to 4 January 1944).

 Postwar

 Steele was promoted to lieutenant general in 1946.
 He was appointed Commander-in-Chief (C-in-C) and High Commissioner in Austria in 1946.
 In that capacity he signed a treaty with Marshal Tito.
 He was promoted to general in 1947.
 He was Adjutant-General to the Forces from 1947 to 1950 when he retired from the British Army.

-He was awarded the CB in 1943, the KCB in 1949 and the GCB in 1950.
-He was also awarded the KBE in 1946.
+Steele was appointed a Companion of the Order of the Bath in 1943, a Knight Commander of the Order of the Bath in 1949 and a Knight Grand Cross of the Order of the Bath in 1950.
+He was also appointed a Knight Commander of the Order of the British Empire in 1946.
 He was colonel of the Royal Ulster Rifles from 1947 to 1957.

 Family

-He married Janet Gibson Gordon and together they went on to have two daughters.
+Steele married Janet Gibson Gordon.
+They had two daughters.